 John Pethard was then recorded at the inn on the 1841 census (see Pethard Family: A Top Ten Name).
 He died in 1849 and his wife, Amelia, took over.
 She ran the pub through the middle of the century and died in 1891, by which time her son, George Pethard had taken over.
 He was still in charge at the 1911 census, but died later that year and his widow, Hannah, took over.

 Hannah Pethard died in 1925 and before that date Frank Banner became the licensee.
 A newspaper report of a problem with a customer in 1912 referred to Frank Banner as the licencee at that time.
+He was declared bankrupt in 1927 and the licence probably reverted to the Pethard family.

 It was then run by Henry Leonard Tigwell and his wife, Edith Mary, for a few years.
 Len Tigwell died in 1951, but Edith took on the license.